ramgorthi04/gist/recontour_planner_hints.md

 8. **Inventory Management**: Understanding which products sell the most can help in managing inventory levels and reducing stockouts or overstock situations.

-Overall, this dataset provides a comprehensive view of sales activity on Etsy for the included brands, allowing for detailed analysis and strategic insights into sales performance, customer behavior, and market opportunities.
+Overall, this dataset provides a comprehensive view of sales activity on Etsy for insights into sales performance, customer behavior, and market opportunities.

 ### Shopify.shopify_orders

 #### Dataset Components:

-Collection of transactional data from a Shopify store, capturing details about individual orders.
+Collection of transactional data from Shopify, capturing details about individual orders.
 The dataset includes the following columns:

 1. **Order Details:**
    - **Process Date:** The date when the order was processed.